-While it can take time to build a program into being order active from a standing start, spending time upfront to research and understand the landscape of the affiliate market for your own market vertical can pay dividends.
+While it can take time to build a program to order active from a standing start, spending time upfront to research and understand the landscape of the affiliate market for your own market vertical can pay dividends.

-Maybe reach out to a few publishers/content creators you would love to feature on in the future and simply ask them if they operate an affiliate program and if/what any programs or aggregators they use.
+Maybe reach out to a few publishers/content creators you would love to feature on and simply ask them if they operate an affiliate program and if/what any programs or aggregators they use.